broadinstitute/variantstore/README.md

 ## Ingest
 ### Array manifest
 First you need to load the extended manifest file for your array.
-This script assumes the manifest file is on your local filesystem.
-(TODO add a flag to process file from google bucket)
+Both the manifest file and the schema file need to be on your local filesystem.

-`./bq_ingest_array_manifest.sh <project-id> <dataset-name> <table-name> <ext-manifest-file> <manifest-schema>`
+`./ingest/bq_ingest_arrays_manifest.sh <project-id> <dataset-name> <table-name> <ext-manifest-file> <manifest-schema>`

 The dataset will be created if it doesn't exist.
 The table should not exist or duplicate data will be loaded.
 For manifest-schema, specify "manifest_schema.json".
-(TODO default the manifest file) For example: `./bq_ingest_array_manifest.sh spec-ops-aou aou_arrays_test probe_info GDA-8v1-0_A1.1.5.extended.csv manifest-schema.json`
+(TODO default the manifest file) For example: `./ingest/bq_ingest_arrays_manifest.sh spec-ops-aou aou_arrays_test probe_info GDA-8v1-0_A1.1.5.extended.csv manifest-schema.json`

 ### Array Data
 There are several steps to ingest the vcf array data into BigQuery.